ekuecks/Russian90A/midterm.md

         * Prince Vladimir
         * He sent out people to examine how all the main religions worshipped and they found Greek Orthodox to be the best
     - 3. What is the ‘schism’?
 Who are the old believers and why are they still relevant today?
+        * Schism was when Patriarch Nikon wanted to reform the church to earlier (Byzantine) practices in 17th century
+        * Old believers were conservatives that didn't want to change from the Russian ways
     - 4. What is meant by monasticism and monastic culture?
+        * Living in a monastery, monks
 3. Week 3
     - 1. When was Russian territory invaded by Mongols?
     - 2. What period is known as ‘Mongol yoke’?
+        * 1237-1480
     - 3. What was the significance of that period for Russian history?
 How is it remembered?
     - 4. What were Ivan the IV (Terrible) achievements?
 Why is he known as ‘the terrible/awe inspiring”?
     - 5. Why was the attitude to Ivan during the Stalin’s times?